Engineering Note

 Introduction

 Project structure is often treated as an afterthought.
-In reality, it directly affects how fast you can build, debug, and scale your application.
+In reality, it directly affects how fast developers can build, debug, scale, and understand an application as it grows.

-The difference between a small project and a scalable system is not just code quality, it is how responsibilities are separated and how predictable the structure remains over time.
+The difference between a small demo and a scalable system is not just code quality.
+It is how responsibilities are separated and how predictable the structure remains over time.

 The Problem

 Most projects start simple and evolve organically.
-While this works initially, it often leads to tightly coupled code and unclear boundaries.
+This works at the beginning, but it often leads to tightly coupled code, unclear ownership, and folders that no longer explain the real responsibilities of the system.

 /components